Kano sisters: Kyoko Kano as author

-On 1 January 2000, Kano released an autobiographical book, Millennium Muse with an introduction by non-fiction writer Yuko Kobayashi.
+On 1 January 2000, Kano released an autobiography, Millennium Muse with an introduction by non-fiction writer Yuko Kobayashi.
 The book included full color photographs of her posing with younger sister and discusses Kano's background and philosophy on life, love, men, money and sex.
 Some in the media panned the writing as amateurish.
 The book became an Asahi Shimbun bestseller.
 Six years later, Kano followed it up with Toriorizumu, a non-fiction work that elaborates on these themes.
 Writing in the Shukan Post, she describes all 30 chapters and 237 pages as a "personal record experiencing a 'type of love without taboos.'"